 Northern Utah Fall Colors

 - Late September brings peak fall color to many of Northern Utah’s most scenic destinations.
-The workshop will focus on the Uinta and Wasatch Mountain areas.
+The workshop will focus on the Uinta and Wasatch Mountains.

 - Learn new photography skills and receive image critique from resident pro-photographer Johnny Adolphson.
-Johnny has photographed these areas for many years and knows all the best spots to take you to.
+With over 20 years of experience, he knows all the best spots to take you to.

 - The itinerary is kept flexible to allow us to chase the best fall colors and weather conditions.

 - Workshop is capped at 5 participants, allowing for plenty of individual attention.

 - We provide the transportation during the workshop so you don't have to worry about any rough roads.

 In order to give our clients the best possible photography experience, we keep the itinerary flexible to account for autumn colors, weather conditions, and group interest.
 The workshop dates coincide with peak fall color in places like Uinta, Wasatch, and the surrounding areas.
 However, fall color can be a fickle thing and it sometimes comes earlier or later than predicted.
 No matter what happens, we'll get you to the best autumn conditions.

 - Day 1 – Sept 26: The workshop begins at 10:30AM in Heber City, UT with a short orientation session and classroom style instruction.
 After lunch, we load up the rig and head towards the mountains for an afternoon in the Aspen glades, stopping to photograph the prime fall colors all along the way.
 After photographing a beautiful sunset along the Wasatch Back, we return to Heber City after dark to check into our hotel.